 All LAHA players are to use the rink's locker room facilities, and NOT the rink's lobby, to dress and undress prior to and following practices and games.
-Because teams will often have both boys and girls on the same roster, the following policies will be referred to with respect to the issue of gender-specific locker rooms.
+Because teams are often co-ed, the following policies will be referred to with respect to the issue of gender-specific locker rooms.
+Cell phone use is not permitted in the locker rooms or changing areas.
+This applies to players, coaches, volunteers, and parents/guardians.